Symple85/RoD/README.md

 --To use this repository, download it and

 use Mudlet's package installer to import the the RoD_GUI.mpackage file.
-To get rid of it, use the package installer to uninstall it. you can alternativly download the RoD_GUI.trigger and import it through the module installer if needed.
+To get rid of it, use the package installer to uninstall it.
 You can enable and disable individual items. use Mudlet's Options -> Preferences -> Mapper -> Load Map and load the map (.dat) file.
 Note - you need a) Jor'Mox's generic mapper package installed, and need to do a "map update".
 b) And a "find prompt" may also be necessary after that.